litmuschaos/litmus/mkdocs/docs/experiments/categories/spring-boot/spring-boot-latency.md

 ## Introduction

-- It can target random pods with a Spring Boot application and allows configuring the assaults to inject cpu-stress.
-It tests the resiliency of the system when some applications are having unexpected faulty behavior.
+- It can target random pods with a Spring Boot application and allows configuring the assaults to inject network latency to every nth request.
+This can be tuned via `CM_LEVEL` ENV.

 !!! tip "Scenario: Inject network latency to Spring Boot Application"
     ![Spring Boot Latency](../../images/spring-boot-chaos.png)